lshannon/spring-cloud-data-flow-setup/README.md

 ![alt text](images/pcf-tail-logs.png "PCF Log Tail")

-New streams can be created using the dashboard.
+New streams can be created using the dashboard, if you are not a fan of the Shell.

 ![alt text](images/flo-ui.png "New Streams")